Luke Handley: Libby Kennedy

-Shortly after he arrived in Erinsborough, Luke became attracted to his neighbour Libby Kennedy (Kym Valentine).
-However, since Libby was still at school, Luke fought off her obvious advances.
-But when Luke agreed to pose for some photographs taken by Libby, she threw herself at him and he realised that he could no longer resist her.
-Luke and Libby then began dating and she fell "head over heels" in love with him.
-Curry told Inside Soap's Jason Herbison "Libby had set her sights on Luke - she's fascinated by him, excited by his outspokenness.
+Shortly after he arrives in Erinsborough, Luke becomes attracted to his neighbour Libby Kennedy (Kym Valentine).
+However, since Libby is still at school, Luke fights off her obvious romantic advances.
+But when Luke agrees to pose for some photographs taken by Libby, she throws herself at him and he realises that he can no longer resist.
+Luke and Libby begin dating and she falls "head over heels" in love with him.
+Curry told Inside Soap's Jason Herbison "Libby had set her sights on Luke – she's fascinated by him, excited by his outspokenness.
 When they end up kissing one day Luke doesn't know what to do so he goes along with it, but to be honest I'm not sure that he's really convinced."
-When Libby's parents found out about her and Luke, they disapproved and became convinced that Luke was taking advantage of her.
-Luke then decided to put an end to the relationship because he did not see a future for them, which devastated Libby.
+Libby's parents disapproves of the relationship and became convinced that Luke is taking advantage of their daughter.
+Luke decides to end the relationship because he does not see a future for them, which devastates Libby.